 - a.
 A risk assessment for public safety - b.
 It should consider how the SuDS will perform and develop over time anticipating any additional maintenance tasks to ensure the system continues to perform as designed. - c.
-It must include specification notes that describe how work is to be undertaken and the materials to be used. - A site plan showing maintenance areas, control points and outfalls. - Typical cross sections through SUDs basin, pond and swales. - It should include, but will not be limited to, the following activities: - Clearance of debris from screens - De-littering of embankments - Removal of debris from the watercourse channel / cut-off drains - Grass cutting during the growing season - Maintenance of a service strips and access ways that, in turn, facilitate the filter drains and other SUDS infrastructure.
+It must include specification notes that describe how work is to be undertaken and the materials to be used. - A site plan showing maintenance areas, control points and outfalls. - Typical cross sections through SUDs basin, pond and swales. - It should include, but will not be limited to, the following activities: - Clearance of debris from screens - De-littering of embankments - Removal of debris from the watercourse channel / cut-off drains - Grass cutting during the growing season - Maintenance of a service strips and access ways that, in turn, facilitate the maintenance and monitoring of watercourse channels, cut-off drains, outfalls, filter drains and other SUDS infrastructure.